 of learning and attending the giant pumpkin weighoffs, you will come in contact

-with giant pumpkin growers who can give you some of the best genetic seeds
+with growers, who can give you some of the best genetic seeds available.

-available.
 The very best genetics are not available in stores.
-The top growers
+The top growers have

-have them.
-Armed with good genetic seeds, you have the potential to
+them.
+Armed with good genetic seeds, you have the potential to grow

-grow a giant pumpkin.
-The rest is up to you.
+your first, and hopefully record breaking, giant pumpkin.
+The rest is up

 An early, indoor start - Giant pumpkin plants require 140 days